hoffmangroup/segway/doc/technical.rst

 LSF, but it should be possible to work with other DRMAA-compatible distributed computing systems, such as PBS Pro, PBS/TORQUE, Condor, or GridWay.
-If you are interested in using one of these systems, please open an issue on Bitbucket <https://bitbucket.org/hoffmanlab/segway/issues?status=new&status=open> to correct all the fine details.
+If you are interested in using one of these systems, please open an issue on Github <https://github.com/hoffmangroup/segway/issues/new> to correct all the fine details.
 A standalone option exists when you set the `SEGWAY_CLUSTER` environment variable to `local`.
 Try installing the free Open Grid Scheduler on your workstation if you want to run Segway without a full clustering system.